godot-extended-libraries/godot-antialiased-line2d/README.md

 ## Usage

+### Lines

 - After enabling the plugin, add an AntialiasedLine2D node to your scene tree dock.
   - You can also replace existing Line2D nodes by right-clicking them in the scene tree dock then using **Change Type** in the context menu.
 - Your line will use the procedurally generated antialiasing texture.
   That's all there is to it :slightly_smiling_face:

-**Note:** Do not enable the Line2D built-in **Antialiased** property, as it is unnecessary with this add-on; it will only worsen the antialiasing quality.

 **Note:** The **Texture** and **Tile Mode** properties are automatically set by the add-on.
 Changes to these properties will be lost when running the project or reloading the scene in the editor.

+### Polygons

+- After enabling the plugin, add an AntialiasedPolygon2D node to your scene tree dock.
+  - You can also replace existing Polygon2D nodes by right-clicking them in the scene tree dock then using **Change Type** in the context menu.
+- Your polygon will use the procedurally generated antialiasing texture on the edges.
+  To make an antialiased 2D polygon that *looks* borderless, set the **Stroke Color** property to be the same color as the Polygon2D's fill color.
+  That's all there is to it :slightly_smiling_face:

+**Note:** Do not enable the Line2D or Polygon2D built-in **Antialiased** property, as it is unnecessary with this add-on; it will only worsen the antialiasing quality.

 ## How it works behind the scenes